-- Hold qualifications and experience equal to one of the following (i) an Australian First Class Bachelor (Honours) degree, (ii) coursework Masters with at least 25 per cent research component, (iii) Research Masters degree, or (iv) equivalent overseas qualifications.
+- hold qualifications and experience equal to one of the following (i) an Australian First Class Bachelor (Honours) degree, (ii) coursework Masters with at least 25% research component, (iii) Research Masters degree, or (iv) equivalent overseas qualifications.

 How to apply

-- Compile your CV, contact information for two referees, academic transcript, list of research outputs (e.g. publications) and a one-page proposal stating how your research interests align with the project aims
+- Compile your CV, contact information for two referees and a one-page proposal stating how your research interests align with the project aims.

-- All applications and supporting documentation must be submitted directly to the Graduate Research School as follows:
+- Submit your scholarship application form and any supporting documentation to the Graduate Research School as follows: